daniellivingston/exodus-polyhedra/README.md

 and it will be downloaded to `./seacas/` and built.
 You will need CMake 3.10+, gcc and g++.

+---

+It may take up to 45 minutes for Exodus to compile, depending on network speeds and machine specs.

 # Configuring the Python example

 A Python script is included in this directory (`meshing_ats.py`) which takes